 - How approachable was I for questions?
 Was there a support contact that people could reach out to if they had questions?

-It’s not a one-time deal; on an ongoing basis it’s important to stay in touch, educate, and remind your employees about the benefits of participation.
+It’s not a one-time deal after you set up the 401k plan; on an ongoing basis it’s important to stay in touch, educate, and remind your employees about the benefits of participation.

 #3 Include attractive investment options